mvallebr/JPMJava/README.md

 ### BigDecimal

-I used `Double` to store values.
-I took as an assumption that this would be enough for any inputs I might receive and precision for floating point operations wouldn't be a problem for the purposes of this project.
-However, in a real scenario, it could be the case of using BigDecimal.
-As this was not stated in the requirements, I used the simpler approach.
+Initially, I had used `Double` to store values, as there was nothing in the requirements saying anything about precision or total possible amounts.
+The idea was to show the simplest possible solution, to avoid complicating without necessity.

+However, as JPMorgan is a financial company, I thought again and decided it was better to assume ` BigDecimal` should be used for every financial amount, as even being slower, it's more robust and it probably makes more sense to use it as default for the kind of application I should be expecting.

 ### Fit in memory